The Hunt (1/5)

 And that’s when Kroe swung an adrenaline-fueled uppercut.

-The beast whined and Kroe grabbed its front two legs, pushing it back as it tried to regain it’s bearing from the blow.
+The beast whined upon impact as it bit its own tongue, and Kroe grabbed its front two legs, pushing it back as it tried to regain it’s bearing from the blow.
 It began sliding back towards the rock, and the battle of strength came to a peak.

-The moment Kroe got close enough to the jagged rocks, he thrusted the creature back with all of his might and it was rapidly impaled by a number of sharp, stony points.
-After a moment of blood curdling screaming and flailing, the creature went limp.
+The moment Kroe got close enough to the jagged rocks, he thrusted the creature back with all of his might, and it was rapidly impaled by a number of sharp, stony points.
+After a moment of guttural screaming and flailing, the creature went limp.

 “Very good,” Obo said, “you are ready for tomorrow’s hunt.
 Let’s get you back to the camp and let the medman patch that up.”

 Kroe smiled.
 After tomorrow, he would become chieftain.
-And while it wasn’t a task he was thrilled to undertake, he could finally start to abolish some of the ridiculous laws and traditions his tribe had held in place for millennia.
-They could finally start integrating into the rest of the galaxy, better late than never.
-And the thought of becoming wealthy and powerful didn’t bother ‘Kroe all too much either.
+And while it wasn’t a responsibility he was thrilled to undertake, maybe he could finally start to abolish some of the ridiculous laws and traditions his tribe had held in place for millennia.
+They could finally drive the Empire off world, and maybe eventually even start integrating their people into the rest of the galaxy en masse, better late than never he thought.
+And the idea of inheriting sizeable wealth and power didn’t bother ‘Kroe all too much either.